waizui/EasyLua/tutorial.md

     end
 ```

-* I don't recommend to use EasyBehaviour directly , just inherit it and make your own behaviour class, that could be more versatile.
+* Using EasyBehaviour directly is not recommended.
+Just inherit it and make your own behaviour class, that could be more versatile.
 for example:

 ```C#